Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in megabytes per second) that can be transported across the external memory interface within a second.
-The number is calculated by multiplying the card's interface width by the speed of its memory.
-If it uses DDR memory, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in MB per second) that can be transported over the external memory interface in one second.
+It's worked out by multiplying the card's interface width by the speed of its memory.
+If the card has DDR type memory, it must be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and high resolutions.

 Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
-This figure is calculated by multiplying the total texture units by the core clock speed of the chip.
-The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+This figure is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly record to its local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the amount of Raster Operations Pipelines by the the core speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card can possibly write to its local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices